Shoulder Pain in Senior Project Managers from Desk and Client Work

 7. When Should You See a Doctor?

-Consult a medical professional if:
+Consult a healthcare professional if:

 • You want to explore non-surgical treatment options.

-8. Goals of Hip Arthritis Treatment
+8. Goals of Hip Arthritis Management for Senior Sales Directors

 • Relieve hip pain and stiffness.

-• Improve mobility and walking ability.
+• Maintain mobility and professional performance.

 • Avoid or delay surgery whenever possible.